Comfy Ubuntu

 Also trackpad buttons.
 For my Razer Blade there were extra things to do.
 There are also some tips there about making settings persist.

-Kai Koenig reveals that I can have the button assignments different between mouse and keyboard.
+Kai Koenig reveals that you can have the button assignments different between mouse and keyboard.
 This is useful for me, since I mouse left-handed and trackpad right-handed, for reasons of avoiding RSI.

 This needs the xinput trick